BigPolarBear1/factorization/README.md

 To run: python3 polarbearalg_v24.py -keysize 14</br>

 I finally understand that quadratic coefficient!!!!
-So what we really want is for zx^2 to be a square mod p^2.... then if zx^2-(n%p^2) is also square we have a high likelyhood of having a square relation mod N.
+So what we need to have is for zx^2 to be a square.
+And if it produces a square with zx^2-N, then we have a square relation.
+This quadratic coefficient can be used to compress these multiples of N down to just a single N in a sense.

-Let me make some more progress tomorrow...
-I am suddenly making huge leaps of progress.
-It's all finally connecting.
-Everything I've learned in the last 2.5 years.